 Some people may even find that loved ones are excited about their impending divorce.
 Rather than being the shoulder that they can lean on, they will instead encourage the divorce in the hope that they are past their ‘stage’ of experimenting.

 This can turn same-sex divorce into an incredibly lonely and challenging experience.

 Shortage of LGBTQ Professionals

 There has been an increase in the number of medical professionals that specialize in couples coaching or divorce counseling.
 While this is a significant step in the right direction as a whole, there is still a distinct lack of professionals for the unique traumas that same-sex couples go through during a divorce.

 In some cases, professionals may be unwilling to work with LGBTQ divorce due to personal or religious reasons.
 However, even where there is the willingness to help LGBTQ couples, the lack of experience, studies, and insight means that many professionals simply miss the mark when it comes to LGBTQ divorce counseling.

 Same-sex couples are a lot less likely to reach out for marital or divorce counseling due to these specific issues.
 This means that many LGBTQ people are missing out on essential professional help that will help them through the difficult divorce process.

 Naked Divorce is For Everyone

-At Naked Divorce, our Divorce Angels are with you every step of the way as you learn how to live a successful, healthy, and rewarding life throughout and after the divorce process.
+At Naked Divorce, our Divorce Coaches are with you every step of the way as you learn how to live a successful, healthy, and rewarding life throughout and after the divorce process.